jdiedrichsen/pcm_toolbox/documentation/pcm_toolbox_manual.md

 {#eq:restrictedLikelihodTrick}

 ## First derivatives of the log-likelihood
-Next, we find the derivatives of *L* with respect to each hyper parameter $\theta_{i}$, which influence G. Also we need to estimate the hyper parameters that describe the noise, at least the noise parameter $\sigma_{\epsilon}^{2}$.
+Next, we find the derivatives of *L* with respect to each hyper parameter $\theta_{i}$, which influence G. Also we need to estimate the hyper-parameters that describe the noise, at least the noise parameter $\sigma_{\epsilon}^{2}$.
 To take these derivatives we need to use two general rules of taking derivatives of matrices (or determinants) of matrices:
 $$
 \frac{{\partial \ln \left( {\bf{V}} \right)}}{{\partial {\theta _i}}} = trace\left( {{{\bf{V}}^{ - 1}}\frac{{\partial {\bf{V}}}}{{\partial {\theta _i}}}} \right)
 $$